Montana: Flora and fauna

 Vegetation of the state includes lodgepole pine, ponderosa pine, Douglas fir, larch, spruce, aspen, birch, red cedar, hemlock, ash, alder, rocky mountain maple and cottonwood trees.
 Forests cover about 25% of the state.
 Flowers native to Montana include asters, bitterroots, daisies, lupins, poppies, primroses, columbine, lilies, orchids, and dryads.
 Several species of sagebrush and cactus and many species of grasses are common.
 Many species of mushrooms and lichens are also found in the state.

 Montana is home to diverse fauna including 14 amphibian, 90 fish, 117 mammal, 20 reptile, and 427 bird species.
 Additionally, more than 10,000 invertebrate species are present, including 180 mollusks and 30 crustaceans.
 Montana has the largest grizzly bear population in the lower 48 states.
 Montana hosts five federally endangered species–black-footed ferret, whooping crane, least tern, pallid sturgeon, and white sturgeon and seven threatened species including the grizzly bear, Canadian lynx, and bull trout.
 (Note: However, the grizzly bear and Canadian lynx are listed as a threatened species only for the mainland 48 states.
 In general, the grizzly bear and Canadian lynx are not threatened species; the IUCN lists both as "least concern".)
 Since re-introduction the gray wolf population has stabilized at about 900 animals, and they have been delisted as endangered.
-The Montana Department of Fish, Wildlife and Parks manages fishing and hunting seasons for at least 17 species of game fish, including seven species of trout, walleye, and smallmouth bass and at least 29 species of game birds and animals including ring-neck pheasant, grey partridge, elk, pronghorn antelope, mule deer, whitetail deer, gray wolf, and bighorn sheep.
+The Montana Department of Fish, Wildlife and Parks manages fishing and hunting seasons for at least 17 species of game fish, including seven species of trout, walleye, and smallmouth bass and at least 29 species of game birds and animals including ring-neck pheasant, grey partridge, elk, pronghorn antelope, mule deer, whitetail deer, gray wolf, American bison and bighorn sheep.